netdata/netdata/src/claim/README.md

    insecure = no
 ```

 If the Agent is already running, you can either run `netdatacli reload-claiming-state` or restart the Agent.
-Otherwise, the Agent will be claimed when it starts.
+Otherwise, the Agent will be connected when it starts.

-If the claiming process fails, the reason will be logged in daemon.log (search for "CLAIM") and the `cloud` section of `http://ip:19999/api/v2/info`.
+If the connection process fails, the reason will be logged in daemon.log (search for "CLAIM") and the `cloud` section of `http://ip:19999/api/v2/info`.

 #### Automatically, via environment variables